djong1/gp3s-trackuploadAPI/README.md

 After reviewing we get back to you with the ClientID and the scope that you should use in your application to call the API.
 This information will be limitted to the explicith use of the upload api for tracks.

 1. ClientId: The Client Id of your Client application registered in Gp3s App Registrations.
 This is typically a GUID value.
 2. Scope: The scope configured by us for your Client application.
+3. RedirectURI: redirect uri registered at GP3S for your app
+4. SingupPolicy name: in some cases you need to provide the signup policy name

 ### Building your app ###